-The Center for Community Ceramics is a new organization with the purpose of facilitating community ceramics programming.
-Our goal is for our programs to reach beyond The Clay Corner in time.
+The Center for Community Ceramics is a nonprofit organization with the purpose of facilitating community ceramics programming.
+Our goal is for our programs to reach beyond

 We acknowledge that the history of ceramics includes the labor, artistry, and cultural knowledge of enslaved people, Indigenous makers, immigrant artisans, and others whose creative legacies built the foundation of what ceramics is today.
 These contributions are rarely recognized, and still are not adequately honored.
 The Diversity Scholarship is one small, and wholly insufficient, step toward addressing this imbalance and creating a more equitable present.